Slovenia: Doing business and staying in touch

 Doing Business in Slovenia

 Business conventions and etiquette in Slovenia are very similar to those in the rest of Europe.
-Slovenia has been an EU member since 2004 and visitors who have worked within the EU before should encounter few surprises.
+Slovenia has been a EU member since 2004 and visitors who have worked within the EU before should encounter few surprises.

 Smart dress is advised.
 Appointments are usual and visitors should be punctual.
 A firm handshake is the typical start to any business meeting.
 Business cards are essential.
 Executives will generally have a good knowledge of English, German and sometimes Italian.
 There is a well-developed network of local agents, advisers, consultants and lawyers willing to act for foreign companies.

 Gifts are welcome for business lunches or dinners and essential when visiting someone’s home.
 The most suitable gifts include luxury items such as a bottle of Scottish whisky or a good bottle of wine.